michael-sayapin/sayap_in/content/posts/on-rewrites.md

 Was it worth it?

 Yes, the new firmware code quality is miles better than the old.
-Could they incrementally improve the old code using those 20+ developer-months (or, probably, much less)?
+Could we incrementally improve the old code using those 20+ developer-months (or, probably, much less)?
 The two firmwares still didn't quite reach feature parity, so this saga is still ongoing.

 Ironically, the new protocol is better organized, but more than twice the traffic on the wire, with lots of fixes being added weekly.
-Could they do a proper evolution using Protobuf's excellent versioning capabilities?
+Could we do a proper evolution using Protobuf's excellent versioning capabilities?

 Remember the Gall's law: